indiainvestments/indiainvestments.github.io/content/en/wiki/dd-template.md

     - [ ]  Do the promoters or managers of the company communicate well with the shareholders *(hold conference calls, conduct interviews, answer to investor relation emails, etc)?*
 - **Shareholding Pattern**
     - [ ]  What has been the trend for promoter shareholding in the recent past?
-    - [ ]  How does the distribution look between retail and instituitional shareholding?
+    - [ ]  How does the distribution look between retail and institutional shareholding?
     - [ ]  Is there enough free float?
 Are the shares of the company liquid?
     - [ ]  Is the quantum of shares pledged a concern?
 - **Red Flags**